eclipse-archived/ceylon-lang.org/documentation/tour/annotations.md

 two direct subtypes.
 So any annotation type must be a subtype of one of these two interfaces:

-* If an annotation type is a suptype of `OptionalAnnotation`, at most one annotation of a given program element may be of this annotation type, or, otherwise
+* If an annotation type is a subtype of `OptionalAnnotation`, at most one annotation of a given program element may be of this annotation type, or, otherwise
-* if an annotation type is a suptype of `SequencedAnnotation`, more than one annotation of a given program element may be of this annotation type.
+* if an annotation type is a subtype of `SequencedAnnotation`, more than one annotation of a given program element may be of this annotation type.

 <!-- this comment is working around a bug in rdiscount -->